docker/docs/engine/migration.md

 architectures/platforms.
 Moving to the new manifest format will be completely transparent.

-## Preparing for upgrade
+## Prepare for upgrade

 To make your current images accessible to the new model we have to migrate them to content addressable storage.
 This means calculating the secure checksums for your current data.

-All your current images, tags and containers are automatically migrated to the new foundation the first time you start Docker Engine 1.10.
+All your current images, tags, and containers are automatically migrated to the new foundation the first time you start Docker Engine 1.10.
 Before loading your container, the daemon will calculate all needed checksums for your current data, and after it has completed, all your images and tags will have brand new secure